Data GovernanceComplianceAi Agents

 Some data sources include personal mobile numbers alongside business direct dials.
 The TPS applies to individual subscribers - which includes personal mobiles even if the person is a business contact.
 If your list does not distinguish between personal and business lines, you are exposed.

 The principle is simple: screen every number before it reaches the dialler, as close to the point of calling as practically possible.
+What follows is the gate as a sequence of checkpoints - each one names the trigger, what gets written to the record, and what the agent is allowed to do with the outcome.

 Screen at import and again before dialling